And the blossom in her cheek has turned to chalk

-- The Simpsons: A flashback from "A Tree Grows in Springfield" shows that Kent Brockman's hair got white from witnessing an amusement park employee take off his mouse costume when he was a kid.
+- A flashback from "A Tree Grows in Springfield" shows that Kent Brockman's hair got white from witnessing an amusement park employee take off his mouse costume when he was a kid.
 In the same episode, Barney's hair turns white when told that the castle at the park was really made of plywood.

 - In a non-fear example, Homer claims that Marge dyes her hair, as she's been "gray as a mule since she was 17."
 Blue is still her natural color, however, as seen in flashbacks to her childhood.

 - Family Guy: In "Hefty Shades of Gray", Peter believes there's a ghost in the basement and has his friends go ghost-hunting with him; they eventually get so sick of his idiocy that they leave and lock him down there with his "ghost".
 By the time Lois gets him out the next morning, his hair has turned white from fright, which makes him look more respectable.

 - Futurama: In "Mobius Dick", Prof. Farnsworth recounts the tragic disappearance of the first Planet Express crew and he mentions that Zoidberg grew hair just so it could turn white from the trauma.

 - The finale to My Little Pony: Friendship Is Magic shows that Rarity already has a grey streak in her mane.
 She has a stressful career.